zabbix/zabbix/src/go/plugins/memcached/README.md

 can be either a Uri or a session name) — they will be just ignored.

-- If you pass a Uri as the connString, and this connection requires authentication, you must use the Plugins.Memcached.User and Plugins.Memcached.Password parameters (the 1st level options) in the configuration file.
+- If you pass a Uri as the connString, and this connection requires authentication, you must use the Plugins.Memcached.User and Plugins.Memcached.Password parameters (the 1st level parameters) in the configuration file.
-In other words, once defined this parameter will be used for authenticating all connections where the connString is represented by Uri.
+In other words, once defined these parameters will be used for authenticating all connections where the connString is represented by Uri.

 - If you want to use different credentials for different Memcached instances, you should create named session in the config for each instance and should define a session-level password.

 #### Named sessions
 Named sessions allow you to define specific parameters for each Memcached instance.
 Currently, there are supported only